 Waynesville's older commercial areas and neighborhoods are designed with a grid pattern and are well-suited for walking and bicycling.
 Newer developments, however, have followed a branching pattern up the steep hillsides, which poses more of a problem for bicycle and pedestrian access because many of these communities are only accessible from one key roadway - navigating the residential streets is sometimes hard to do because the winding streets feature many dead ends and rarely connect to one another in a straightforward or intuitive way.
 Even if a destination is nearby, the distance to reach it by bike or on foot is often prohibitive.
-Such conditions can be improved by constructing greenways,
+Such conditions can be improved by constructing greenways, and by creating off-road connections between cul-de-sacs and nearby streets.

-- " Smooth transitions; - " Running slopes of under 8.3%, or a 1:12 gradient;
+- " Accessible curb ramps with detectable warnings; - " Smooth transitions; - " Running slopes of under 8.3%, or a 1:12 gradient; - " The "WALK" signals allow time for a safe crossing and are at a height of 42 inches